gcc-mirror/gcc/gcc/ada/doc/gnat_rm/implementation_defined_characteristics.rst

 *
   "The mechanisms for building and running partitions.
 See 10.2(24)."

 GNAT itself supports programs with only a single partition.
-The PolyORB product (which also includes an implementation of the PCS) provides a completely flexible method for building and running programs consisting of multiple partitions.
-See the separate PolyORB user guide for details.
+The PolyORB product (which also includes an implementation of the PCS) provides a completely flexible method for building and running programs consisting of multiple partitions. **NB!** See the note in :ref:`polyORB` regarding the lifetime of this product.

 *
   "The details of program execution, including program